ros-navigation/navigation2/nav2_docking/README.md

    for charging to start by calling `isCharging`.
    * This may be implemented using the `sensor_msgs/BatteryState` message to check the power status or for charging current.
    * Used for charging-typed plugins.
-   + * `startDetectionProcess`: Start any detection pipelines required for pose refinement.
-     This is expected to be called by the server prior to perception.
-   + * `stopDetectionProcess`: Stop any detection pipelines running for pose refinement.
-     Called by the server when docking actions finish or on shutdown.

 Similarly, there are two functions used during undocking: